Study Abroad Programs

 Additional global education opportunities are also available from The Ohio State University.

-Education Abroad Grants and Scholarships
+Global Education Grants and Scholarships

 Need funding support?
 There are several different ways that EHE and the university can help support your education abroad experience: